HBAYANAT/RecyclerProject-Contract/README.md

 Currently the project is hosted as smart contract on the blockchain, with a good team and help we can move it to a separated blockchain same as bitcoin but with diffrent mechanism of approval and less fees

-NOTE : Project will grow by hiring talented persons to remake, wbsite, Dapp, Processes and Rules all will be implemented with time
+NOTE : Project will grow by hiring talented persons to remake, wbsite, Dapp, Processes and Rules all will be implemented with time.